1300 364 858

 • Stage 3.
 Ultra-fine TFC RO Membrane, high performance 140 Litre per day, pore size 0.0005 micron.

 • Stage 4.
-Carbon polishing post-filter, provides superb tasting water.
+Carbon polishing post-filter provides superb tasting water.

 An RO system requires approximately 280 kpa (40 psi) inlet water pressure.
-A typical system produces water at a slow rate – almost drop by drop – so most under sink systems have a pressurised storage tank and a separate dedicated faucet or all in one three way mixer installed on the sink.
-Water drawn from the faucet or mixer comes from the storage tank.
-A counter top or laundry system works the same way except without a pressurised tank.
+A typical system produces water at a slow rate—almost drop by drop—so most under-sink systems have a pressurised storage tank and a separate dedicated faucet or all-in-one three-way mixer installed on the sink.

 Choosing a filtration system is a personal choice and depends on a variety of situations and requirements.

-• Water source Eg. Town (mains), Tank, Bore/Spring etc.
+• Water source, e.g. Town (mains), Tank, Bore/Spring, etc.

-• Purpose of water Eg. Drinking, cleaning, gardens
+• Purpose of water e.g. Drinking, cleaning, gardens

 • Sediment – removes sand, dirt and rust